Investment Partnerships FAQ

 8. Is Realize Impact a DAF?

 No. Realize Impact does not accept donations that do not also include a recommended investment.
-The only capital that doesn’t quickly get investment is capital recommended into one of the funds we manage.
+The only capital that doesn’t quickly get invested is capital recommended for one of the investment partnerships we manage.
 But that capital does not sit around for years, like it can in a DAF, just week or months while the partner does the research for the next recommended investment.

 9. Does Realize Impact invest outside the U.S.?

 Yes.
-Realize Impact has made investments both inside the U.S. and outside the U.S.
+Realize Impact has made investments both inside the U.S. and outside of the U.S.

-10. How do we pick the investments from the funds?
+10. How do we pick the investments from the investment partnerships?

 We don’t pick, our partners make recommendations.
 We help with the diligence of those recommendations.